zaplatynski/fsm-packagetype/README.md

     ...
 </project>
 ```
-The default Velocity macros will recognized it and create the the following xml inside resource
+The default Velocity macros will recognized it and create the the following attribute inside resource
 tags:
 ```xml
 <module>